 Instead, focus on success-driving behaviors.

 Goals and achievements

-Again, the key to mitigating the risks of social loafing on your sales team (and ensuring that you consistently produce results) is accountability.
+Again, the key to mitigating the risks of social loafing (and ensuring that you consistently produce results) is sales team accountability

 And in order to hold every rep on the team accountable, you need to monitor their individual activity.